Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Manarola’s Cliff Jumpers

-Our final stop of the day is the oldest town and the closest to home, the rambling village of Manarola.
+Our final stop that day was Cinque Terre’s oldest town and the closest to home, the rambling village of Manarola.

 Similar in design to Riomaggiore, Manarola has an exceptionally beautiful coastline with lots of rocky outcrops for sunbathing.
 It also has soaring cliffs favored by the local kids for plunging into the sea.

-We watch a few kids make the jump and then decide that grabbing a gelato is a much safer activity choice.
+We watched a few kids make the jump before deciding a stop for gelato was a much safer activity choice.

 Riomaggiore – The Perfect Choice

-It’s our last night in Cinque Terre so we sit on our terrace, pop the cork on a chilled bottle of Prosecco, and enjoy a slice from the top of our delicious wedding cake (which traveled carefully with us on the train).
+On our last night in Cinque Terre we sat on our lovely terrace, popped the cork on a chilled bottle of Prosecco, and enjoyed a slice from the top of our delicious wedding cake (which traveled carefully with us on the train after our wedding in Florence).

 Next up, we’re excited to move on to our last stop in Italy…the floating city of Venice!